 You can do these:

 ➤ Take short breaks every 20 minutes during the day; this will help you avoid burnout, which makes it harder to get back into a productive mindset after work or school.
-If possible, try to take longer breaks at least once per hour if possible (e.g., 30 minutes).
+If possible, try to take longer breaks at least once per hour (e.g., 30 minutes).

-➤ Sit down with friends or colleagues who might be able to give advice about how long each type of activity should last before switching tasks again so there won’t be any overlap between who is doing what job responsibilities need to be done next!
+➤ Sit down with friends or colleagues who might be able to advise about how long each type of activity should last before switching tasks again so there won’t be any overlap between who is doing what job responsibilities need to be done next!
 For example: If someone needs help cleaning up after lunchtime meal prep then another person may want some extra hands while they prepare dessert treats instead.”

 Multitasking can slacken your brain’s responsive power.
 The more you do it, the worse it gets.